Devprayag: In popular culture

 Devprayag has been featured prominently in the films Kisna: The Warrior Poet and Ponga Pandit.

-How to reach
+Transport

 Air

 The nearest airport is the Jolly Grant Airport near Dehradun 116 km away.

 Railway

 The nearest railway stations is at Rishikesh.
 However, Rishikesh is a small railway station not connected by fast trains.
 Haridwar railway junction, 24 km farther from Rishikesh, has train connections to most of the major cities in India and is, therefore, the railhead for Devprayag.

 Road

 Devprayag lies on national highway NH58 that connects Delhi with Badrinath and Mana Pass in Uttarakhand near Indo-Tibet border.
 Therefore, all the buses and vehicles that carry pilgrims from New Delhi to Badrinath via Haridwar and Rishikesh in pilgrim season of summer months pass through Devprayag on the way to Joshimath and further north.
 Rishikesh is the major starting point for road journey to Devprayag and regular buses operate from Rishikesh bus station to Devprayag.
 The road distance from Rishikesh to Devprayag is 74 km.